-John stops cooperating and spends a good amount of time puking and throwing drugs out of windows; Lenina unsuccessfully throws herself on John; our three main guys are arrested
+John stops cooperating and spends a good amount of time puking and throwing drugs out of windows; Lenina unsuccessfully throws herself at John; our three main guys are arrested

-Everything went downhill pretty fast.
+Everything goes downhill pretty fast.
 But to be fair, we could see it coming.
 John's incompatibility with "civilization" was clear from the start, so it was only a matter of time before his chastity clashed with Lenina's promiscuity, his self-denial with soma, and his love of Shakespeare with the feelies.
-The major complication scene drags out over Chapters Seventeen and Eighteen, where John and Mustapha can finally clash in person.
+The major complication scene drags out over Chapters 17 and 18, where John and Mustapha can finally clash in person.
 It doesn't get much more complicated than a philosophical treatise pretending to be a novel.
 (Talk about a wolf in sheep's clothing.)